sojit/kvm/Doc/templetes and snapshots/templetes and snapshots.md

 * Example: Here is various details of using thin clone mechanism #kvm/Doc/templetes and snapshots/Thin_method.txt.

 **Clone mechanism** creates a complete new copy of the VMand it is fully independent of the base machine or VM templete.
-* It requires same disk space as original.
+* It requires the same disk space as original.